Dynamic Neural Potential Field: Online Trajectory Optimization in the Presence of Moving Obstacles: Related works

 \subsection{Trajectory optimization with neural collision model}

-Learning collision model for numeric trajectory optimization was considered in several works \cite{ada22, sal23a, kur22, kat23, alh24, jac24}.
-It is challenging to balance precision and computational complexity of the collision model, therefore existing works are constrained in time of computation and complexity of the maps. \cite{ada22, sal23a, kur22, kat23} use neural models inspired by Neural Radiance Field \cite{mil20}.
+Learning collision model for numeric trajectory optimization was considered in several works \cite{ada22, sal23a, kur22, kat23, jac24}.
+It is challenging to balance the precision and computational complexity of the collision model; therefore, existing works are constrained in terms of computation time and complexity of the maps. \cite{ada22, sal23a, kur22, kat23} use neural models inspired by Neural Radiance Field \cite{mil20}.
 These models learn the structure of a single obstacle map (in 2D or 3D) and may be used for navigation within the learned map. \cite{ada22, sal23a} exploit network inference for trajectory optimization, while \cite{kur22, kat23} optimize trajectory within the learning procedure.
-Instead of learning a single obstacle map the models from \cite{alh24, jac24} aim to take obstacle representation as an input parameter.
-Both architectures include two submodels: the first one reduce dimensionality of obstacle representation, while the second one calculate the value of the collision score.
-Therefore the first submodel provide a vector of problem parameters for real-time MPC solver, while the second is included into this solver using L4CasADi \cite{sal23a} framework.
-The difference is that \cite{alh24} utilize Occupancy Grid for footprint-aware collision avoidance of wheeled mobile robot, while \cite{jac24} utilize depth images for 3D collision avoidance of the aerial robot.
-To our knowledge there are no neural obstacle models, which provide MPC avoidance from dynamic obstacles in real time. \cite{kat23} exploit NeRF learning procedure for trajectory optimization in presence of moving obstacles, however, the computational procedure of the trajectory optimization take several tens second, which is obviously non-real-time.
-The aim of this work is to provide a model, which allow for online MPC collision avoidance with the neural model of static and dynamic obstacles.
+Instead of learning a single obstacle map, the models from \cite{npfield,jac24} take an obstacle representation as input.
+Both architectures include two submodels: the first reduces the dimensionality of the obstacle representation, while the second calculates the collision score.
+Therefore, the first submodel provides a compact vector of parameters for a real-time MPC solver, while the second is integrated into this solver using the L4CasADi \cite{sal23a} framework.
+The difference is that NPField \cite{npfield} utilizes occupancy grids for footprint-aware collision avoidance of a wheeled mobile robot, while \cite{jac24} utilizes depth images for 3D collision avoidance of an aerial robot.
+To our knowledge, there are no neural obstacle models that provide MPC avoidance from dynamic obstacles in real time. \cite{kat23} exploits a NeRF learning procedure for trajectory optimization in the presence of moving obstacles; however, the computational procedure takes tens of seconds, which is non-real-time.
+This work aims to provide a model that allows online MPC collision avoidance with a neural model of static and dynamic obstacles.